 Best Slide-In: LG Electronics LSG4511ST 6.3 Cu.
 Ft.
 Slide-In Gas Range with ProBake Convection Oven

-What We Like: Spacious oven, 7 rack positions, baking features, powerful 17,000-BTU burner, ADA compliant
+What We Love: Spacious oven, 7 rack positions, baking features, powerful 17,000-BTU burner, ADA compliant

-What We Don’t Like: Steaming “easy clean” option not very robust, stainless steel gets dirty easy
+What We Don’t Love: Steaming “easy clean” option not very robust, stainless steel gets dirty easy

 This slide-in oven has one of the most spacious ovens with 6.3 cubic feet of space.
 Because of the large oven, there are seven different adjustable rack positions that give you the versatility to make bacon and a breakfast casserole at the same time.
 The ProBake feature also means the heating element has been moved from the bottom of the oven to the back, which ensures even heating throughout the oven.
 The bake modes options include proofing, delayed baking, and warm.